caprenter/bookish/README.rst

 Deployment
 ----------

 We will make deployments of Bookish using `Salt <http://docs.saltstack.com/en/latest/>`__.
 Currently there are no production deployments of Bookish.
-However, the demo deployment is made using `this salt state <https://github.com/Bjwebb/bookish/blob/master/salt/bookish.sls>`__.
+However, the demo deployment is described in the `bookish-deploy <https://github.com/bjwebb/bookish-deploy>`__ repository.